6 min read

 As an LLC, there are two key documents required for formation.

 The first is your Articles of Organization, which needs to be filed with the state where your business is formed in order for your business to be legit.
-This document states your legal name, the company’s purpose, registered agent, estimated the duration and planned management structure.
+This document states your legal name, the company’s purpose, registered agent, estimated duration, and planned management structure.

 The exact details for the Articles of Organization vary from state to state, but in general, it is merely just stating exactly what your company is, how it will be managed, and who will be running it.

 The second document is your Operating Agreement.
-First, make sure you have our template.
-Below we'll go through step-by-step each provision in the template.
+Below we'll go through step-by-step each provision contained in a single-member operating agreement.

 What's an operating agreement?